Subhas Chandra Bose: 1921–1932: Indian National Congress

 Subhas Bose, aged 24, arrived ashore in India at Bombay on the morning of 16 July 1921 and immediately set about arranging an interview with Mahatma Gandhi.
 Gandhi, aged 51, was the leader of the non-cooperation movement that had taken India by storm the previous year and in a quarter-century would evolve to secure its independence.
 Gandhi happened to be in Bombay and agreed to see Bose that afternoon.
 In Bose's account of the meeting, written many years later, he pilloried Gandhi with question after question.
 Bose thought Gandhi's answers were vague, his goals unclear, his plan for achieving them not thought through.
-Gandhi and Bose differed in this first meeting on the question of means- for Gandhi non-violent means to any end were non-negotiable; in Bose's thought, all means were acceptable in the service of anti-colonial ends.
-They differed on the question of ends- Bose was attracted to totalitarian models of governance, which were anathematized by Gandhi.
+Gandhi and Bose differed in this first meeting on the question of means—for Gandhi non-violent means to any end were non-negotiable; in Bose's thought, all means were acceptable in the service of anti-colonial ends.
+They differed on the question of ends—Bose was attracted to totalitarian models of governance, which were anathematised by Gandhi.
 According to historian Gordon, "Gandhi, however, set Bose on to the leader of the Congress and Indian nationalism in Bengal, C. R. Das, and in him Bose found the leader whom he sought."
 Das was more flexible than Gandhi, more sympathetic to the extremism that had attracted idealistic young men such as Bose in Bengal.
 Das launched Bose into nationalist politics.
 Bose would work within the ambit of the Indian National Congress politics for nearly 20 years even as he tried to change its course.